cf-convention/cf-convention.github.io/faq.md

 ### Who manages the CF conventions?

 The CF conventions are maintained by volunteers, led by a Governance Panel and assisted by the Conventions Committee and Standard Names Committee.
 (See [CF Governance](http://cfconventions.org/governance.html).)
-Changes to the conventions are proposed and settled by the community, using the [CF-Metadata Mailing List](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/) and [CF Metadata Trac site](http://kitt.llnl.gov/trac).
+Changes to the conventions are proposed and settled by the community, using the [CF metadata discussions](https://github.com/cf-convention/discuss) project on Github.
 Many of the principles of CF operations follow the proposals at these [rules for CF conventions changes](http://cfconventions.org/rules.html).
 <a class="anchor" id="when_started"></a>

 ### How long has CF been around?
 Is it mature?